trento-project/wanda/guides/gatherers.md

 **Argument required**: yes.

 This gatherer fetches the content from a configuration file in INI format.
-The configuration file is specified as argument, choosen from a list of allowed files.
+The configuration file is specified as argument, chosen from a list of allowed files.
 Currently whitelisted files are:

 - `global.ini`